-New study finds link between overfeeding and high blood pressureDecember 21st, 2012 in Health /
+New study finds link between overfeeding and high blood pressureDecember 21, 2012 in Medicine & Health / Health

 (Medical Xpress)—A new study conducted by researchers at Lehman College, and recently published in the American Heart Association's journal Hypertension, shows conclusively that overfeeding causes increases in sympathetic nerve activity (SNA)—part of the fight or flight reflex—which can lead to the development of high blood pressure.
 Dr. Martin Muntzel, a professor in the College's Dept. of Biology and an expert on diet, Type 2 diabetes and high blood pressure, led the study.